Hadj Adlane

-Tarek Hadj Adlane (born 11 December 1965) is a retired Algerian football player who played as a striker.
+Hadj Adlane (born 11 December 1965) is a retired Algerian football player who played as a striker.
 Hadj Adlane played in his career with USM Alger and JS Kabylie as well as in Saudi Arabia with Al-Wehda.

+Club career

+Al-Wehda

+Hadj Adlane had a brief professional experience in 1998 in the Saudi league, where he joined Al-Wehda (Mecca).
+His move came during a period when several Algerian players were transferring to Saudi clubs.
+Despite the short duration of his stay, Hadj Adlane featured in a number of official matches.
+During his time with Al-Wehda, Hadj Adlane scored one goal and contributed to other attacking plays.
+He noted that the Saudi league offered competitive standards and stronger financial resources compared to the Algerian championship at the time.
+Although the experience was considered relatively successful on a personal level, it remained short-lived.

 International career

-On 29 October 1988 Tarek Hadj Adlane played for the first time against Angola in friendly match ended in a 1–1 draw.
+On 29 October 1988 Hadj Adlane played for the first time against Angola in friendly match ended in a 1–1 draw.
 Hadj Adlane scored three goals with the national team all are in friendly matches, the first was against Mali in a match that ended with a 7–0 victory. and then scored against Finland and Tunisia, His last match with the national team was on 22 July 1995 against Tunisia which ended in a 2–1 victory.